 Throughout the project, there will be machinery, vehicles and active work on site.

-Some work will need to occur at night for safety and to reduce traffic impacts for road users.
+Some work will need to occur at night for safety and to reduce traffic impacts on road users.
 We will inform residents if night work will affect them.
-Construction activities are subject to weather and construction conditions.
+Public access to Youngs Crossing Park and the waterhole will not be possible for safety reasons during the construction of the new bridge and road.

 Traffic and road safety